mikebharris/BAMS/README.md

 * F2 - List all attendees, and choose one to Edit.
 * F3 - Add a new attendee, which takes you to the Add Attendee Screen.
 * F3 - Edit an attendee, which takes you firstly to the Search Screen.
-* F9 - Toggle the screen colours.
+* F9 - Toggle the screen colours between monochrome and colour.
 * F10 - Exit BAMS and return to the operating system.

 ## Search Screen